m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 What I don't get, though, is why any upstanding citizen would want to help them out.

+Like any currency, a bitcoin behaves like an uncopyable token; the usual economic cycle is that a user buys bitcoins with money (from someone with a large supply - more on that later), and uses them to buy goods or services from a seller - who then sells the bitcoins on to the next user in exchange for cold hard cash.
+(Bitcoin's advocates speak hopefully of a bitcoin-native economy where the seller would keep their wealth in bitcoins and use them to pay for regular purchases like food and clothing, but that's purely aspirational at this stage)

 Bitcoin is, as Stross describes, a currency designed to facilitate illegal transactions.
 The most perfect fit would be